-Native It’s Your Game (Native IYG) is a web-based HIV, STD, and pregnancy prevention curriculum for American Indian and Alaska Native (AI/AN) youth ages 12-14.
-Native IYG is comprised of thirteen 30-50 minute interactive lessons, which can be used in the classroom, or as an extracurricular program.
+Native It’s Your Game (N-IYG) is a web-based HIV, STI, and pregnancy prevention curriculum for American Indian and Alaska Native (AI/AN) youth ages 12-14.
+N-IYG is comprised of thirteen 30-50 minute interactive lessons, which can be used in the classroom, or as an extracurricular program.
 The program teaches about healthy relationships, life skills, communication, and refusal skills using interactive activities, videos, games, personalized “journaling” activities, tailored feedback, and individually tailored activities.
 It emphasizes abstinence, but also teaches learners how to protect themselves from pregnancy and sexually transmitted infections using medically accurate information.

 No training is required to facilitate Native It’s Your Game.

 A one-hour Native IYG 2.0 orientation webinar can be viewed by clicking HERE.
 Interested users can view the latest updates and view first-hand orientation of how to get ready for implementation.
 Click to view: Orientation Webinar Slides.
 For technical assistance or questions, contact Claudia Luna-Meza at Claudia.LunaMeza@uth.tmc.edu

 There are 3 options to enroll youth on our new and improved Native It’s Your Game Web Portal:

 The Facilitator’s Manual can be downloaded on the Lesson Plan tab.

 If the internet connectivity in your community is unreliable, N-IYG can be downloaded and used without internet.

 The downloadable option is great for classrooms or individual learners that may have slow or unstable internet connections.

 The content and activities are the same as the web-based version.
 However, the downloadable version limits Facilitators’ ability to monitor and collect student data, such as quiz scores and lesson completion.